basisproject/paper/src/07-credit-system.md

 Credits will have a negotiable multiplier.
 For instance, if a doctor has a multiplier of 9 and she works 5 hours, she will get 45 credits.

 The labor content of credits will always be based on hours of work completed.
-The resource content of resources will likely be a globally-decided (democratically) set of resources that reflect the resource usage plan of the system.
+The resource content of resources will be a globally-decided (democratically) set of resources that reflect the resource usage plan of the system.
 For instance, if the world's iron reserves are estimated to be depleted in 10 years, the members of the system might vote to reduce the iron content of the resource credits, thus slowly weening off iron usage.
-Or if, hypothetically (and believe me this is a hypothetical!!), some sort of climate disaster caused by unearthing some resource and burning it runs rampant, the members of the system might vote to limit the resources responsible for that hypothetical climate problem.
+Or if, hypothetically, some sort of climate disaster caused by unearthing some resource and burning it in excess runs rampant, the members of the system might vote to limit the resources responsible for that hypothetical climate problem.

 ## Currency exchange